Calling all funny high-schoolers!

 Step 1: Teachers, parents or guardians register students to participate

-Step 2: Participants write or develop 3-5 minutes of material, ahead of their workshop and heat
+Step 2: Students write or develop 3-5 minutes of comedy material, ahead of the workshop

-Step 3: Heats are held around the country during February/March, starting with a 2-hour workshop with a professional comedian to help rehearse and refine students’ acts
+Step 3: 2-hour workshops are held around the country during February/March, where a professional comedian will help students rehearse and refine their acts

-Step 4: Following the workshop, students have the chance to perform for a live audience at a show hosted by a professional comedian
+Step 4: Following the workshop, students have the chance to perform at a Class Clowns Heat - in front of a live audience at a show hosted by a professional comedian

 Step 5: The funniest entrants are selected by guest judges to go through to State Finals